-Investment securities at March 31, 2004 and 2005 consist of marketable and non-marketable equity securities.
+Investment securities at March 31, 2005 and 2006 consist of marketable and non-marketable equity securities.
 Advantest classifies its marketable equity securities as available-for-sale.

 Available-for-sale securities are recorded at fair value.
-Unrealized gains and losses, net of the related tax effect, on available-forsale securities are excluded from earnings and are reported as a component of accumulated other comprehensive income (loss) until realized.
+Unrealized gains and losses, net of the related tax effect, on available-for-sale securities are excluded from earnings and are reported as a component of accumulated other comprehensive income (loss) until realized.
 A decline in the fair value of any available-for-sale security below cost that is deemed to be other than temporary results in an impairment loss.
 The impairment is charged to earnings and a new cost basis for the security is established.
 Dividend income is recognized when earned.

-On a continuous basis, but no less frequently than at the end of every half year, Advantest evaluates the cost basis of an available-for-sale security for possible impairment.
+On a continuous basis, Advantest evaluates the cost basis of an available-for-sale security for possible impairment.
 Factors considered in assessing whether an indication of other than temporary impairment exists include: the degree of change in ratio of market prices per share to book value per share at the date of evaluation compared to that of the date of acquisition, the financial condition and prospects of each investee company, industry conditions in which the investee company operates, the period of time the fair value of an available-for-sale security has been below the cost basis of the investment and other relevant factors.
-Impairment to be recognized is measured based on the amount by which the carrying amount of the investment exceeds the fair value of the investment.
+The impairment to be recognized is measured based on the amount by which the carrying amount of the investment exceeds the fair value of the investment.
 Fair value is determined based on quoted market prices, projected discounted cash flow or other valuation techniques as appropriate.